petig1-prog/challenge/README.md

 Finally, use `score_submission.py` to read your `dataset.parquet` (must match format: ticker, date, T, z, sigma).
 This will bin the values of $z$ in the range from -0.6 to 0.6 as in the figure, and compute the average variance per bin.
 It also computes the R² of your binned averages to the q-variance curve $\sigma^2(z) = \sigma_0^2 + (z-z_0)^2/2$.

 The threshold for the challenge is R² ≥ 0.995 with no more than three free parameters.
+A free parameter includes parameters in the model that, when modified within reasonable bounds, affect the score.
+This includes tuning parameters such as base volatility or drift, but also parameters which are specifically set within the model to achieve q-variance (and note that if the model is unstable even apparently innocuous settings can influence the results).
 The price-change distribution in $z$ should also be time-invariant, so the model should be independent of period length $T$.
 If your model doesn't tick all the boxes, please enter it anyway because it may qualify for an honourable mention.

 To make your entry official: